Business Process Model Notation (BPMN) business process reengineering (BPR)

 Startup companies, for example, often need to outsource back-office and front-office functions as they do not have the in-house resources to perform them.

-An established company may opt to outsource a task that it had been performing after determining that a third-party service provider could do the job better or cheaper.
+An established company might opt to outsource a task that it had been performing after determining that a third-party service provider could do the job better or cheaper.
 Management experts advise enterprise executives to identify functions that can be outsourced and then determine if shifting that task to an outsourcing provider makes sense.

 If so, the organization must go through the process of not only identifying the best vendor for the work, but also shifting the work from in-house to the external provider.
 This requires a significant amount of change management, as the move to an outsourced provider generally affects staff, established processes and existing workflows.